EliahKagan/coordinates/README.md

 ## A note on dependencies

-You won't find the source code of those dependencies in this repostory, because they are retrieved via [CDNs](https://en.wikipedia.org/wiki/Content_delivery_network) when you load the page.
+You won't find the source code of those dependencies in this repository, because they are retrieved via [CDNs](https://en.wikipedia.org/wiki/Content_delivery_network) when you load the page.